This post may contain affiliate links. Please see our disclosure policy.

 USDA’s Your Choice Salsa Recipe – This recipe allows you to develop your own salsa recipe, using whatever peppers/onions you’d like, provided you stay within the proportions provided.
 It’s acidified with lemon or lime juice, and the result is an onion and pepper-heavy salsa that you can adjust to your own tastes.

-Spicy Jalapeno Salsa – With equal parts tomatoes and diced jalapenos, this salsa has more jalapenos than any other recipe out there.
-It has great jalapeno flavor and plenty of heat.
+Spicy Jalapeño Salsa – With equal parts tomatoes and diced jalapeños, this salsa is loaded with more jalapeños than most other recipes.
+It has great jalapeño flavor and plenty of heat.
 (From Ball Book of Canning & Ball Blue Book)

 House Chipotle Salsa – A variation on the house salsa above, but spiced with chipotles in adobo.